JoelCatarino/JoelCatarino/README.md

 "imagination is the preview of future attractions" - Albert Einstein 🧠

-- From Brazil
+- 🇧🇷 From Brazil
-- :rocket: Looking for an internship or junior opportunity
+- :rocket: Les't go
 - 🌱 I’m currently learning **Vue.js**
-- I think about being a full stack developer

 <h3 align="left">📫 How to reach me: 🧙</h3>